 - The Procedure does not apply to graduate research (thesis) enrolments, for which resourcing for the proposed thesis project will be assessed as part of the admission process.

 - The Procedure does not apply to resource-related limitations on enrolment which are not specific to papers or programmes, such as overall limits on enrolment numbers at the University.

 - A form used to collect information on enrolment limits for particular University papers or programmes, including information on the criteria to be used of selecting students for limited places.

-- The University Council is required to approve on an annual basis those papers and programmes of study which are to have limitations on their enrolment numbers due to insufficiency of resources (see Education Act 1989 section 224(5) and clause 10.1 of the Admission to University Statute 2011).
+- The University Council is required to approve on an annual basis those papers and programmes of study which are to have limitations on their enrolment numbers due to insufficiency of resources (see Education and Training Act 2020 section 255(4) and clause 10.1 of the Admission to University Statute 2011).

 - Limitations may include specified international places, but only where the ongoing offering of these places is dependent on the payment of fees by the international students who enrol in them (that is, if international students did not continue to enrol in these places over time, the places would need to be disestablished on financial grounds).
 Such places must be approved by the University Council.

 - Heads of Academic Departments who consider limitation on enrolments in specific papers and/or programmes to be required must obtain approval each year under the process outlined in clause 2 below.